Fran Quigley March 27, 2012 - 10:45am

 About the Author

-Fran Quigley is a clinical professor and director of the Health and Human Rights Clinic at Indiana University McKinney School of Law.
-He is writing a book about human rights in Haiti.
+Fran Quigley is clinical professor and director of the Health and Human Rights Clinic at Indiana University McKinney School of Law and author of If We Can Win Here: The New Front Lines of the Labor Movement (Cornell University Press, April 2015).